Thanu10ekoon/paralegal-lk-internship-assignment/README.md

 # Judge Extraction Solution

-This folder contains a deterministic, non-LLM extraction system as an Internship Assessment – Paralegal Pvt Ltd.
+This repository contains a deterministic, non-LLM extraction system as an Internship Assessment – Paralegal Pvt Ltd.
 The system does identifying:

 - `bench`: all judges listed in the bench/coram/present/before sections